 Having flatter heads than the 'mop heads' type, I'm aware that a number of lace caps feed the bees, but not all specimens do.

 However, I have seen lots of bees foraging on Lacecap Hydrangea macrophylla ‘Blue Wave’ pictured here.
 I hope to update this page with other cultivars in future.

 If you are keen that your planting choices help bees and pollinators, then some hydrangeas are best left out of the garden.

 As a general rule, Hydrangea macrophylla hortensis (French hydrangeas) are of no benefit to pollinating insects, since the flowers are not fertile and no food reward is offered to bees.

 These are the varieties showing compact round 'mop-head', ball shaped blossom heads, and no visible flower anthers.

 From personal observation, at most, the inexperienced foragers may land, but quickly fly off again, or rest, but do not feed.

-However, it's easier to focus on varieties known to be popular with bees, because even some of the varieties with looser flower heads are not especially attractive to bees.
+However, it's best to focus on specific varieties known to be popular with bees, because even some of the varieties with 'looser flower heads' are not especially beneficial to pollinators.